sakshieng/QuantumCart/README.md

 ```

 ### Access the Keycloak Admin Console
-To access the Keycloak admin console, you need to port-forward the keycloak service to your local machine
+To access the Keycloak admin console, you need to port-forward the Keycloak service to your local machine

 ```shell
 kubectl port-forward svc/keycloak 8080:8080